The Mindful Mother: Practicing Mindfulness in Motherhood

 Final Words

-Mindfulness is being aware of what is happening right now without wishing it were different, and experiencing the present without holding on to it.
+Mindfulness is being aware of what is happening right now without wishing it were different, or trying to hold on to it.
 You can become a mindful mother and step up your parenting skills.

-Motherhood and mindfulness are both a journey, never a destination.
+Motherhood and mindfulness are both a journey, and both can be complementary.

 • • •